peeje17/Sesame-Street---Childrens-learning/README.md

 ## H2

-The second hypothiss H2, whether regular viewers of sesame street have an effect of the same childrens knowledge of numbers shows more promising results with the average treatment effect.
+The second hypothiss H2, whether regular viewers of sesame street have an effect of the same childrens knowledge of numbers, shows more promising results with the average treatment effect.
-I have used the same code as above, but now the variable regular.
+I have used the same code as above, but now for the variable regular.